KAY Outlet Consumer Information

 Role of the Retailer

-This page outlines the steps we and the industry have been taking to address conflict diamonds.
+This page outlines the steps we and the industry have been taking to ensure conflict-free diamonds.
 All of the diamonds we buy are warranted to be sourced from KPCS compliant countries.
-Retailers who support the Kimberley Process must buy diamonds and diamond jewelry from dealers and manufacturers who adhere to the System of Warranties.
+Retailers who support the Kimberley Process must buy diamonds and diamond jewelry from dealers and manufacturers who adhere to the World Diamond Council (WDC) System of Warranties.
+Signet Jewelers and its store banners are founding members of the WDC.
 We follow this policy.
 All diamonds and diamond jewelry merchandise that we buy that is derived from rough diamonds must be accompanied by a warranty from the supplier.
 This warranty assures us that the supplier vouches for the legitimacy of the merchandise and that the supplier, in turn, has required the same warranty from their sources of merchandise.

-We comply with the Kimberley Process and require all our trade suppliers of diamonds and diamond jewelry to provide us with a warranty that they do not supply us with conflict diamonds
+We comply with the Kimberley Process and require all our trade suppliers of diamonds and diamond jewelry to provide us with a warranty that they supply us with conflict-free diamonds

 The warranty is as follows: